EZsunshine/job-search-application/README.md

 ## Backend
 - Backend was built by `Express` following MVC design pattern.
 - REST API was used to get user information.
 All the account data was saved in a json file.
-Password was encryped using `bcrypt` package.
+Password was encrypted using `bcrypt` package.

 ## Future Improvements
 - [ ]  A database can be created to save user accounts information to increase safety and this project can be not limited by a single browser.